 • kosher salt – just a pinch.
 The finished dessert won’t taste salty, but it will taste balanced.

 • blowtorch – you can use a specially made kitchen blowtorch, or just one from the hardware store.
-I use the full size hardware store kind.
+We use the full size hardware store kind.

 • ramekins or creme brulee dishes – you’ll need four 1/2-pint mason jars, or ceramic ramekins or dishes that are oven safe and will hold at least 6 ounces of liquid.